-Sec.
-54-63 SITE DEVELOPMENT PLAN
+SEC.
+54-90 SITE DEVELOPMENT PLAN

+(a) Purpose

-- (a) Purpose - (1) The purpose of a site development plan is to evaluate moderate and higher-intensity development proposals which will likely impact the neighborhood or areas of the Village.
+(1) The purpose of a site development plan is to evaluate moderate and higher-intensity development proposals which will likely impact the neighborhood or areas of the Village.
 The review of a site development plan by the Planning Commission should assess and mitigate demonstratable adverse impacts of the development and weigh a comprehensive variety of potential positive and negative impacts resulting from an approval or denial.
+Approved proposals should, on the whole, contribute to - rather than detract from - the broader goals, policies, and objectives established by the Village.

+(b) Applicability

-Approved proposals should, on the whole, contribute to rather than detract from the broader goals, policies, and objectives established by the Village. - (b) Applicability - (1) The following developments shall require site development plan approval before proceeding to building permit review: - a.
-Multi-family residential development which would result in more than five (5) dwelling units. - b.
-New commercial, industrial, or manufacturing proposals of any size including hotels, motels, campgrounds, and RV parks. - c.
-Additions to existing Commercial, Industrial, or Manufacturing uses of more than tenthousand (10,000) square feet. - (c) Criteria For Review and Approval - (1) Administrative Review Criteria In reviewing a site development plan, staff will assess and recommend approval if the application either demonstrates compliance with applicable code requirements or provides a reasonable expectation that all applicable code requirements can be satisfied in the building permit and technical review processes.
-Such review shall include but is not limited to: - a.
-Relationship of the site plan elements to conditions both on and off the property. - b.
-Conformance to this article. - c.
-The impact of the plan on the existing and anticipated traffic and parking conditions.
+- (1) The following developments shall require site development plan approval before proceeding to building permit review: - (2) Multi-family residential development which would result in more than five (5) dwelling units. - a.
+New commercial, industrial, or manufacturing proposals of any size including hotels, motels, campgrounds, and RV parks. - b.
+Additions to existing Commercial, Industrial, or Manufacturing uses of more than ten-thousand (10,000) square feet. - (c) Criteria For Review and Approval - (1) Administrative Review Criteria In reviewing a site development plan, staff will assess and recommend approval if the application either demonstrates compliance with applicable code requirements or provides a reasonable expectation that all applicable code requirements can be satisfied in the building permit and technical review processes.
+Such review shall include but is not limited to: